 Step Two: Get a Life Insurance Policy

-This was something that Adam could also help me with.
+This was something that my Financial Advisor was also able to help me with, because Voya also sold life insurance policies.
 It took very little time to draw up the paperwork for my application and start things in motion.

 The premium for my new life insurance policy — $110 per month — was based on the fact that I was a 54 year old woman.
 To get approved for a policy, I would have to allow them access to my medical records and I would have to have a medical exam.
 The exam would be done by a nurse in my own home, which seemed pretty easy.
 An appointment was set.